by Pat McNees* (updated 9-24-18)

 A. Recording a person’s life story often takes from a few hours to ten or twenty, depending on the narrator’s memories and his or her desire and physical and emotional ability to share them.
 Sessions typically last from one to three hours each, depending on your energy and comfort level, and are often spaced out over days or weeks.
 Mind you, some lives are more complex and some projects more ambitious—in which case the interviews may extend over many months, sometimes years.
 With video, projects tend to be shorter in time, more focused and intense.
 Some video producers ask for a pre-interview meeting, to help determine which questions will elicit the best (most usable) responses; others feel that nothing kills spontaneity like getting people in any way to rehearse their answers.

 A. Leave them out.
 No one will force you to say anything.
 Personal historians are not investigative reporters, digging for dirt.
 It often helps to talk about difficult periods in terms of how you survived them.
 Life writing is not therapy, but time after time we have seen its therapeutic effects.
 By understanding where you came from, you may come to better understand who you are.
 Even upbeat memoirs gain much of their strength from revealing the dark times through which a person has struggled, and the lessons you learned can be especially valuable to others going through dark times.
-But you don’t have to discuss anything.
+But you don’t have to discuss anything that bothers you.
 When you hire a personal historian, you control the content.

 A. That depends on the scope of the project.
 Some projects can be completed in a matter of weeks, some take three to six months, and some take one or two years or more.
 Interviews captured in audio can often be completed in a matter of days or weeks.
 Producing a video, CD, or DVD, or turning audio-recorded interviews into a book, may require two to six months or more, from interviews through writing, editing, photo selection, and production.
 It depends on how much material there is, how much time you have to spend on the project, how many options you decide to include, and how soon the work can be scheduled.
 Sometimes families encourage a leisurely schedule, spread over time, so the narrator (the person telling the story) can relish the process and work at a comfortable pace.

-A. Prices vary widely, ranging from several hundred dollars to many thousands for a complex biography, a large family or company history, or an intricate video production.
+A. Prices vary widely, ranging from several hundred dollars to many thousands, or tens of thousands, for a complex biography, a large family or company history, or an intricate video production.
 Personal history services are labor-intensive, sometimes requiring many hours of interviewing, transcribing, videotaping, editing, revising, and preparing materials for publication or audio/video distribution.
 A personal history project can be crafted to fit your budget, the price typically reflecting the number and length of interviews and the services needed to convert those interviews into the type of product you want.
 (See next two questions.)
 Often a personal history is commissioned as a gift — for a holiday, special birthday, anniversary, or milestone event.
 Since virtually all major costs are in the first book, video, or audio-recording, family members may choose to share the cost, making the project an affordable investment for everyone, from which all benefit.